nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Trouble Boys: The True Story of the Replacements -- Bob Mehr
 - [ ] To Kill a Mockingbird -- Harper Lee
 - [ ] Go Set a Watchman -- Harper Lee
-- [ ] Oh the Glory of it All -- Sean Wilsey
 - [ ] Understanding Comics: The Invisible Art -- Scott McCloud
-- [ ] Between the World and Me -- Ta-Nehisi Coates
 - [ ] Zen Guitar -- Philip Toshio Sudo
+- [ ] Confessions of a Vintage Guitar Dealer -- Norman Harrison
+- [ ] Strat in the Attic: Thrilling Stories of Guitar Archaeology -- Deke Dickerson
+- [ ] Zen and the Art of Happiness -- Chris Prentiss
+- [ ] The Zen Teachings of Jesus -- Kenneth S. Leong